cloudpedagogy/ai-capability-framework-scenarios/education/blooms-ai-capability/templates/ai-aware-bloom-activity-cards.md

 **Traditional Activity:**
 Compare two theoretical perspectives.

-**AI-Aware Adaptation:**
+**AI-Aware Activity:**
-Use AI to generate contrasting summaries, then critique their assumptions, omissions, and framing.
+Use AI to generate contrasting summaries, then critique assumptions, omissions, and framing.

-**Capability Focus:**
+**QA Focus:**
-- Human judgement over AI output
+- Evidence of independent judgement
 - Transparency of method

 ---